ThingLabsIo/ThingLabsIo.github.io/pages/device/arduino/reading-analog-input.md

 ---
 layout: page-fullwidth
 title: "Reading Analog Input"
-subheadline: "Arduino + Azure IoT Lab 3"
+subheadline: "Arduino Thing 101 Labs #3"
 teaser: "In this lab you will read input from an analog sensor using a voltage divider."
 show_meta: true
-comments: true
+comments: false
 header: no
 breadcrumb: true
-categories:
-    - iot-arduino-labs
-    - maker-101
+categories: [arduino, iot, maker, javascript, node.js, johnny-five]
+collection: "arduino-101"
-permalink: "/arduino/03/"
+permalink: "/device/arduino/reading-analog-input"
 ---
-If you haven't already done so, please follow the instructions in [Lab 00: Getting Started](../00/) section.
+If you haven't already done so, please follow the instructions in [Lab 00: Getting Started](../getting-started) section.

 ### Table of Contents
 *  Auto generated table of contents